East Alvarado Historic District History evolved from the accumulated forces of nature, politics, and the dreams of strong-willed individuals.

 A Stretch of Time

-Located on East Alvarado Road, between Third and Seventh Street, the East Alvarado District evolved from the accumulated forces of nature, politics, and the dreams of strong-willed individuals dreams that traced their roots to the earliest days of the city and beyond.
+Located on East Alvarado Road, between 3rd and 7th Street, the East Alvarado District evolved from the accumulated forces of nature, politics, and the dreams of strong-willed individuals dreams that traced their roots to the earliest days of the city and beyond.

 Up From The Ashes